Palash90/site-assets/blogs/iron-learn/iron-learn-6.md

+# Building the First Neural Network
-I know all my GPU kernels are still not the most highly optimized set.
-But I really don't care much at this point.
-I have just enough performance boost that 20000 loops of training runs under 10 seconds, which was taking 1 hour few dayss ago.
+My program was running succesfully and was using GPU to do the heavy lifting and bring the complexity down from $O(n^3)$ to $(n)$.
+I was happy, I integrated the logistic regression and used the GPU there as well.
+I know my GPU kernel programs are still not the best in optimization standards, but I really don't care too much at this point.
+I had sufficient performance boost to run 20000 loops of training runs under 10 seconds, which was taking 1 hour few days ago.

 I will rather deep dive in learning the next step of machine learning than making my code super efficient.